Sedge family (Cyperaceae)

 Cultivation: The preference is full or partial sun, wet to mesic conditions, and a friable soil containing fertile loam, silt, or sand.
 This sedge can spread aggressively where the ground is bare and moist.
 It can inhibit the growth of other plants by depleting the soil of nitrogen.
 Vegetative growth occurs primarily during the warm weather of summer because of the C4 metabolism of this species.
 Temporary flooding is tolerated.

-Photographic Location: The upper photograph was taken of plants growing in a lawn at Urbana, Illinois, while the lower photograph was taken at a flower garden in Crystal Lake Park of the same city.
+Photographic Location: The photographs were taken of plants growing in a lawn at Urbana, Illinois, and at a flower garden in Crystal Lake Park of the same city.